-- To be able to understand, the concept of relief received by anybody, who have received any portion of their salary in arrears or in advance, or they have received the family pension in arrears, they are allowed some tax relief under section 89(1).
+- understand the concept of relief received by anybody, who have received any

+portion of their salary in arrears or in advance, or they have received the family

+pension in arrears,

-- To understand, how to calculate Income Tax Relief under Section 89 of Income Tax Act?
+- understand how to calculate Income Tax Relief under Section 89 of Income Tax Act.

-- 1. (a) Choose the correct alternative:
+- 1. (A) Choose the correct alternative:

 - (i) Relief u/s 89 shall be computed as per method prescribed in Rule

 - (a) 21B

 - (b) 21A

 - (c) 21

 - (d) None of the above

 - (ii) Where past service does not extend over five years, while calculating relief for the receipt in the nature of gratuity, average rate of tax for following number of years shall be considered:

 - (a) 3 years

 - (b) 2 years

 - (c) Current year only

 - (d) Relief is not available